flschr/bearblog-automation/README.md

-# 🚀 bearblog automation for fischr.org
+# 🚀 Bear Blog automation for fischr.org

 A complete automation suite for Bearblog (and other RSS-based blogs).
 This repository handles **Social Media Distribution**, **SEO Indexing**, and **Automated Backups** to Backblaze B2.